Picture: Adrian Sherratt

 The couple’s South Coast Path journey

-Raynor Winn portrait 470x542They wild-camped along the coast path because they couldn’t afford campsites, but they quickly found there’s something quite magical about being that close to the elements.
+Raynor and Moth wild-camped along the coast path because they couldn’t afford campsites.
+As a result they quickly found there’s something quite magical about being that close to the elements.

 Raynor Winn pictures courtesy of Adrian Sherratt